7/5/18 The roaming female llama with the pony halter hanging around her neck is still around and seems to be surviving well.

 7/??
 A woman near Ft.
 Worth, TX contacted Lynda about adopting a companion for her llama who needs shearing.

 7/??
-Lynda talked with a woman in Colorado who took in a stray intact male llama who was trying to gain access to her two female llamas.
+Lynda talked with a woman near Bennett, CO who took in a stray intact male llama who was trying to gain access to her two female llamas.
 She coached the woman on keeping him contained and suggested gelding him.
 The woman is going to work on it.